Basketball in China: Violence from basketball in China

-Foreign Players In China
+Foreign players in China

-The CBA allowed Foreign Players, such as players from the NBA, to play in the Chinese Basketball Association.
-The list of Foreign Players includes All-Stars such as Metta World Peace, Stephon Marbury, Gilbert Arenas, Tracy McGrady, and Steve Francis.
-The CBA also had several NBA veterans who played in the CBA, such as Jeremy Lin, Aaron Brooks, Jimmer Fredette, Randolph Morris, Al Harrington, Lester Hudson, Michael Beasley, Kenyon Martin, Shavlik Randolph, and J.R.
+The CBA allowed foreign players, such as players from the NBA, to play in the Chinese Basketball Association.
+The list of foreign players includes All-Stars such as Metta World Peace, Stephon Marbury, Gilbert Arenas, Tracy McGrady, and Steve Francis.
+The CBA also had several NBA veterans who played in the CBA, such as Jeremy Lin, Aaron Brooks, Jimmer Fredette, Randolph Morris, Al Harrington, Lester Hudson, Michael Beasley, Kenyon Martin, Shavlik Randolph& J.R.
 Smith.

-Similarly, the WCBA allowed Foreign Players, such as players from the WNBA, to play in the Women's Chinese Basketball Association.
-The list of Foreign Players includes All-Stars such as Crystal Langhorne, Stefanie Dolson, Candace Parker, and more who currently play or played in the Women's National Basketball Association.
+Similarly, the WCBA allowed foreign players, such as players from the WNBA, to play in the Women's Chinese Basketball Association.
+The list of foreign players includes All-Stars such as Crystal Langhorne, Stefanie Dolson, Candace Parker, and more who currently play or played in the Women's National Basketball Association.

 Men's and Women's Chinese Basketball Association

 The Chinese Basketball Association or CBA was established in 1995, which was a Chinese version of the NBA.
 There are 20 teams in the CBA league that are split into two divisions.
 There is the Northern Division and the Southern Division.

 The Women's Chinese Basketball Association (WCBA) was established in 2002 under the CBA.
 There are 17 teams in the WCBA league with no split in divisions.